Drone & Code

 …this is an indoor drone only.
 A 15 x 15 ft or larger room is recommended.

-● Limited to 14 children, rising 6th to 12th grade
+● Limited to 14 children, rising 6th grade & up

 ● Register any two or more week-long sessions & save $25.00 on each one!